MicrosoftDocs/mesh-docs/mesh/mesh-app/resources/troubleshooting.md

 While running the Mesh app, you may run into the following errors.

-## Connection and loggin
+## Connection and loggin errors

 ### WelcomeScreen_Message_NetworkError

 *Failed to connect to server.*

-Message shown when you failed to connect since your servers couldn't be reached.
+This message is shown when you failed to connect since your servers can't be reached.

 ### WelcomeScreen_Message_LoginFailed

 *Login failed.*

-Message shown when login fails.
+This message is shown when you failed to login.

 ### WelcomeScreen_Message_LoginFailed_Format

 *Login failure: `{0}`*

-Message shown when login fails. `{0}` will be an error message
+This message is shown when login fails. `{0}` will be a detailed error message.

 ### WelcomeScreen_Message_PermissionsDenied

 *Microphone access is required to use this application.
 Please go to settings to enable microphone access.*

-Message shown when your app is denied permission to access the microphone, since it is required for app functionality.
+This message is shown when your app is denied permission to access the microphone.
+Microphone acces is required for the Mesh app to function.

 ### WelcomeScreen_Message_SpaceLoadError

 *Loading user information failed.*

-Message shown when we failed to get the user information we need to initially connect.
+This message is shown when we failed to get the user information we need to initially connect.

 ### WelcomeScreen_Message_UpdatesError

 *Update failed.*

-Message shown when we failed to get or install updates.
+This message is shown when we failed to get or install updates.

 ## Joining a call